immers-space/immers/README.md

 Default immers server is `https://localhost:8081`, override with entry `IMMERS_SERVER` in hubs repo root folder `.env` file.

-If working on immers server web client, run both `npm run dev:client` and `npm run dev` at the same time.
+If working on immers server web client, run both `npm run dev:client` and `npm run dev:server` at the same time.

 ### Creating a new release